thatisdrtruman/thatisdrtruman.github.io/content/posts/chatbot.md

 Scroll to the bottom and check it out!

 Use Crisp to do it.
 Thanks Hugo Addon page.
 However, just a nice feature, but I probably won't reply as much as my social media.

+Featured Image courtesy of Trolli on Giphy: The Lego Movie copyright of The Lego Group and Warner Brothers.